reyesayala/wa_screenshot_compare/README.md

 > **Notes:** Including the -h flag in any of the programs will display a description of all the command line flags.

 ### read_seed.py
-This program takes a CSV file with the seed website URLs and outputs it into another CSV or a DB.
+This program takes a CSV file with the seed website URLs and outputs it into another CSV.
 > A valid seed csv file should have the URLs as the first column, other columns are ignored.
 > The output CSV file will have three columns, archive ID, URL ID, and URL.